-Though your resume may look spot on and demonstrate that you have the right type of experience and education, upon closer inspection a potential employer may see that there are gaps between your positions.
+Though your resume may look spot on and demonstrate you have the right type of experience and education, upon closer inspection, a potential employer may see there are gaps between your positions.

 Short spaces of time (i.e. one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
 Otherwise, use a letter of introduction to address employment gaps.

-It’s the larger gaps of time or the re-occurrence of large gaps that worry employers.
+It’s the more significant gaps of time or the re-occurrence of large gaps that worry employers.
 They wonder if you are reliable or just a job hopper.
-If you have numerous jobs that you only spent a few months at, then they would classify you as a job hopper.
+If you have numerous jobs you only spent a few months at, then they would classify you as a job hopper.

 Gaps in Work History

-The cover letter provides a good opportunity to explain holes in your work history, particularly if you are returning to the workforce from several years of leave.
+The cover letter provides an excellent opportunity to explain holes in your work history, particularly if you are returning to the workforce from several years of leave.

-Every one of us can relate to a serious illness or death of a loved one.
+Every one of us can relate to severe illness or death of a loved one.
 Employers should be compassionate enough to understand they needed to take a few years off to help a disabled parent or spend some time with a terminally ill loved one.

 Be honest in your cover letter, but keep the details short and concise, for example:

 “I left the workforce from 2014-2015 to assist my aging father.
-He has since been moved to the appropriate facility, and I am now able to get back to my career and give it my full attention”.
+Since then, he has moved to the appropriate care facility.
+I’m now able to get back to my career and give it my full attention”.

 Explaining you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is an admirable trait, mentioning it again in your cover letter will not hurt.
 On the other hand, here are some tricky topics that should seem pretty straightforward, but do require a bit of finesse.